CamiloCaVa/RVfpgaSoC_Carrillo_Porras/README.md

 # RVfpgaSoC Curse

 ## Introduction
 Through this document we want to present a development of a part of the RVfpgaSoC course which was carried out in order to begin to internalize and manage the construction of a SweRVolfX SoC subset from scratch using basic components such as the core, the memories and the SweRV peripherals.
+As basic tools:
+* Vivado
-As basic tools, Vivado was used, Cygwin (Since it was done on Windows, this being expendable if working on Linux), Visual Studio Code (PlatformIO), among others.
+* Cygwin (Since it was done on Windows, this being expendable if working on Linux)
+* Visual Studio Code (PlatformIO)
+* Among others.

 ## Laboratory 1
 The first part consisted of a brief introduction to SoC, SweRVolfX, RVfpga and RVfpgaSoC to understand how to start the construction of the Block Design, which was composed of: